 What if my home airport doesn’t have these flights?

 Many people will also fly to another city (referred to as “repositioning”) in order to take a non-stop flight with a promo like this.
 This often makes sense if you live by a smaller airport and non-stop flights are limited.
 If you have the Southwest Companion Pass, it is a great way to use that benefit to get to an East Coast city.
-Just be sure to leave yourself plenty of time to get to your Europe flight.
-Ideally, overnight layover is best.

 Where can I fly in Europe with this deal?